mattweale/azure-orbital-aqua-infrastructure/README.md

 <br>
 <br>

-# Backlog
+# Post Deployment Actions

-A number of things need to be improved.......
+A number of things that need to be done, or consider doing post deployment.

-* Use fstab for making mounts permanent
+* A .netrc file containing NASA DRL credentials is required in the IPOPP user home directory.
-* Query the GitHub actions runner's public IP addresses to dynamically build the whitelist for the Storage Firewall
+* Use /etc/fstab to make /datadrive and /nfsdata persistent after reboot.
-* Allow Storage Account name and Event Hub Namespace Name to be passed via a GitHub Secret
+* Use blobuse2 to mount /raw-contact-data and /shared Containers [documentation](https://github.com/Azure/azure-storage-fuse).
 * More elegant shell scripts all round :see_no_evil: